plone/documentation/docs/install/manage-add-ons-packages.md

 make start-backend
 ```

-Depending on the package version you override, an upgrade step might need to be performed in the Plone control panel.
 In your web browser, and assuming you are currently logged in as `admin`, visit the URL http://localhost:8080/Plone/prefs_install_products_form.
+An upgrade step might need to be performed in the Plone control panel.
 Follow the upgrade information, if present.